Orlando Sentinel: Editorial history

 Editorially, the Sentinel originally tilted conservative.
 From 1952 to 2004, it endorsed Republicans in every election save for Lyndon Johnson in 1964.

-However, while many of Central Florida's surrounding communities remained ostensibly conservative, demographic and political shifts in the late 1990s/early 2000 in the central Orlando urban core and inn its immediately adjacent areas became increasingly liberal and/or progressive majority in their makeup.
+However, while many of Central Florida's surrounding communities remained ostensibly conservative, demographic and political shifts in the late 1990s and early 2000 in the central Orlando urban core and in its immediately adjacent areas became increasingly liberal and/or progressive majority in their makeup.
 Following that trend, the paper has endorsed Democratic candidates for president in four of the last five presidential elections: John Kerry in 2004, Barack Obama in 2008, Hillary Clinton in 2016, and Joe Biden in 2020.

 In June 2019, the day of President Donald Trump's re-election campaign launch rally in Orlando, the Sentinel made national news when the editorial board published a piece saying it would not endorse the president, among their reasons, "the chaos, the division, the schoolyard insults, the self-aggrandizement, the corruption, and especially the lies."
 It ultimately endorsed Biden, saying that he was "many things that Trump is not now and never will be."